derweili/fb-messenger-bot-for-woocommerce/readme.txt

 = I still can't see the checkbox and send to Messenger Button =

 Please go to the Plugin settings and resave the API Credentials.
 In most cases this solves the problem.
+Check if your url is show in the list of whitelisted domains (on the top of the plugin settings page)

 = The Callback verification failed with HTTP Status Code 404 =